mlooft/multi-step-form/readme.txt

 A. Yes.
 Go to WordPress "Settings" > "Multi Step Form".
 There u can customize the look and feel of the progress bar.
 Switch it on or off.

-= Q. Can I use a plain, unstyled layout for my forms =
+= Q. Can I use a plain, unstyled layout for my forms? =

 A. Yes.
 Go to WordPress "Settings" > "Multi Step Form".
 Uncheck the "Boxed Layout" checkbox to get a plain layout.

+= Q. What can I do when no e-mail is sent on form submission? =

+A. Check that at least one form field is filled out when you submit the form.
+When the form is empty the plugin doesn't send an e-mail.
+Also, check that you can send mails from your WordPress installation.

 == Screenshots ==
 1. The backend's structure is simple.
 Even less technical users can quickly understand the plugin and start creating forms.